- The Option Premium

 Understanding What You Already Own

-Before adding protection, you need to clearly understand your current position's risk profile.
+Before adding protection, you need to clearly understand your current position.

 Your breakeven is $92 ($80 strike plus $12 net cost).
 Every dollar the stock trades above $92 is profit, though that profit is capped at whatever short call strike you've sold.

 Your risk is the full $12 you have invested, $1,200 for the position.
-If the stock craters, your LEAPS call could expire worthless and you'd lose everything you've put in, minus whatever premium you can still collect on the way down.
+If the stock craters, your LEAPS call could expire worthless and you'd lose everything you've put in.

 That's your baseline.
-Now let's talk about protecting it.
+Now let's talk about reshaping it.

 Strike Selection: Where the Real Decisions Live